The process of embodied change

 This is especially true for those of us who are always “holding it all together” while silently falling apart inside.

-So much of our modern life keeps us in chronic stress.
+So much of modern life keeps us in chronic stress.
 Our nervous systems carry it.
 Our bodies reflect it.
 When we’re dysregulated, even simple decisions feel difficult.

 Step One: Grounding and Safety

 The first step is always this: to create a foundation of groundedness.
+Not to “fix” anything, but to return gently to a felt sense of safety.

 Step Two: Feeling & Releasing